teacheredu-euniwell/oer-diversity-inclusion/README.md

 You can also note other reactions separately and share them anonymously on the [public OER feedback wall](https://padlet.com/teacheredueuniwell/oerdiversityinclusion) in the "content" section.

+What You Will Find in the Next Section
+---
+In the next section we look at function, disability, and health.

 [^1]: Photorealistic image of a classroom, in the foreground twin teenage sisters sitting next to each other looking at tablets.
 In the background, students are sitting.